Learning module:

 a) how different people or groups might have different ideas about landforms and landscapes?

-b) why Aboriginal people might value a landform or landscape so highly?
+b) why First Nations people might value a landform or landscape so highly?